top of page

 Understanding the Patient Experience

-Due to the lack of awareness among healthcare professionals, individuals often spend years, sometimes decades, seeking answers to their unexplained symptoms, with an average time to diagnosis of 14 years.
-Once diagnosed, the lack of medical knowledge about EDS often leads to inadequate or inappropriate care.
-Many healthcare providers are unfamiliar with the specific needs of EDS patients and may inadvertently worsen their condition through poorly-informed treatment choices.
+Due to the lack of awareness among healthcare professionals, individuals often spend years, sometimes decades, seeking answers to their unexplained symptoms, with an average time to diagnosis of 22.1 years for hEDS and 17 years for HSD.
+Once diagnosed, limited medical understandings and awareness about EDS often leads to inadequate or incomplete treatment options.
+Because many healthcare providers are unfamiliar with the specific needs of EDS patients, they may inadvertently worsen patients' conditions through poorly-informed treatment choices.
 This can lead to increased pain and disability, further eroding the patient's quality of life.

 Living with a chronic, poorly understood condition like EDS can take a profound toll on a patient's mental health.
 The journey to diagnosis is often marked by frustration, doubt, and isolation.
 Patients may struggle to maintain relationships and employment due to their unpredictable symptoms, which can exacerbate feelings of hopelessness and depression.
 The emotional toll of living with an under-recognized and under-studied condition cannot be underestimated.